stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

 This chapter will show you how to get started with some basic tasks in the Stormpath Admin Console.
 It assumes only that you have already signed-up for Stormpath and are able to login.

-Before we start, the following resources are created inside  Stormpath as soon as you register:
+Before you start, the following resources are created inside  Stormpath as soon as you register:

 **Two Application resources**